Polly-Contrib/Polly.Contrib.AzureFunctions.CircuitBreaker/README.md

 The `GetCircuitState` endpoint is provided for information.
 It is not required to use it, to operate the circuit-breaker.

 To compare with the modes (fidelity and priority) available for in-functions use of the breaker, the breaker consumed over the http api operates in fidelity mode.
-Optimisations made by throughput-priority in the functions case, such as only checking circuit-state at given intervals, would be made on the caller side (before calling the breaker over http) in consumption over http.
+Optimisations made by throughput-priority in the functions case, such as only checking circuit-state at given intervals, would be made on the caller side (before calling the breaker over http), when consuming the breaker over http.

 ### Demo: Consuming as a distributed circuit-breaker over http